aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/input-variables.md

 All values are optional.

 !!! note
+    All input variables are enforced by a schema.
+If additional custom keys are desired, a key starting with an underscore `_`, will be ignored.

+!!! warning
     Available features and variables may vary by platforms, refer to documentation on arista.com for specifics.

 ## Authentication